humanplayer2/mkmods/ZUOYA/GMK26/README.md

 Personally, I think the default sound profile is nice.
 Not the deepest, but not overly sharp.
 It's not quite.

 ## VIA
+The macropad works with VIA, and that's nice.

 1. Download [ZUOYA_GMK26.json](ZUOYA_GMK26.json) from this repo.
     - It's a simplified, English-only version of that from